 Volunteer in Mali

-There is much to explore in Mali, including its sweeping desert landscapes, unique abode architecture and vibrant music scene.
-Trekking through villages which haven’t changed for centuries or taking a safari to spot leopard, lions, elephants, buffalo and hippos are also activities which can be undertaken in this fascinating country.
+There is much to explore in Mali, including its sweeping desert landscapes, unique abode architecture, and vibrant music scene.
+Trekking through villages that haven’t changed for centuries or taking a safari to spot leopards, lions, elephants, buffalo, and hippos are also activities that can be undertaken in this fascinating country.

-Although culturally rich, Mali is one of the poorest nations in the world and has a 60% illiteracy rate, which consequently means there are plenty of volunteering opportunities available, particularly for specialists.
+Although culturally rich, 19% of the population in Mali live in poverty.
+Due to this, there are plenty of volunteering opportunities available, particularly for specialists.

 Healthcare